cuifeiran/pi_backup/README.md

 ***
 # pi_bakup
-help us to backup our piSD or piUSB to UsbSrotage
+help us to backup our piSD or piUSB to UsbSrotage  Adaptation Ubuntu/Debian https://github.com/cuifeiran/pi_backup

 ### TEST

-- 2019-02-21 Debain9 Stretch backup to NTFS usb storage pass
+- 2019-02-21 Debian9 Stretch backup to NTFS usb storage pass

 If you have any trouble with backup success or failure, please submit result in Issues to help me improve script.
 Thanks.